anishazaveri/austen_plots/README.md

 The output is an austen plot.
 Additionally, co-ordinates for the plot are provided as .csv files

 By default `do_sensitivity.py` calculates bias for the ATE.
-If you would like to calculate bias for the ATT (i.e. restrict sensitivity analysis to datapoints in your `input.csv` file where t=1) add the flag `-do_att` to the command above.
+If you would like to calculate bias for the ATT (i.e. restrict sensitivity analysis to datapoints in your `input.csv` file where t=1) add the flag `-do_att True` to the command above.